msg-systems/graphql-io-server-java/CONTRIBUTING.md

 ### Security vulnerabilities
 If you find a security vulnerability, do NOT open an issue.
 Email our support address instead, to give us time fixing the bug before it's getting public.

 ### Code Conventions and Housekeeping
-qsd
 None of these is essential for a pull request, but they will all help.
 They can also be added after the original pull request but before a merge.